RennanD/nubank_clone/README.md

 <p align="center">
-  Using Animated API from React Native to create Nubank card animation, using React Hooks API. application developed to train animations with react native. 😄
+  Using Animated API from React Native to create Nubank card animation, using React Hooks API.
+  Application developed to train animations with react native. 😄
 </p>

 # ❗️ Requisites